-Why is CADE important to promoting and protecting the health of Iowans?
+Why is CADE important to protecting and improving the health of Iowans?

 - All lowans are affected by disease.
-CADE receives an average of 20 disease reports daily (about 5,000 per year) that must be investigated. - Epidemiology (the study of disease) helps track illness to determine when there is a widespread threat to your health. - Disease is spread in many ways.
-With the help of county health agencies and providers, CADE investigated and/or referred nearly 4,000 cases of infectious disease.
+CADE receives more than 20 disease reports daily that must be investigated. - Epidemiology (the study of disease) helps track illness to determine when there is a widespread threat to your health. - Disease is spread in many ways.
+With the help of county health agencies and providers, CADE investigated and/or referred 5,917 cases of infectious disease (chart 1) and 118 outbreaks (chart 2) in 2015.